the-technat/the-technat/content/posts/k8s_kubeadm.md

 ```

 Some explanations to the config:
+- `advertiseAddress`: as mentioned in the beginning, this field only accepts either an IPv4 **or** IPv6 address, but not both
 - `proxy.disabled`: [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) is the default tool to implement Kubernetes services, usually using iptables.
 I'm skipping the step that installs this tool, as I have a replacement for it that I personally preffer (more when we install our cni-plugin).
 - `serviceSubnet`: the CIDR range (v4 and v6) used to assign IPs to Kubernetes Services, must be some private range
 - `podSubnet`: the CIDR range (v4 and v6) used to assign IPs to Pods, must be some private range and for the v6 version at least `/64` or bigger.